Jman012/FloatplaneAPI/README.md

 The main purpose of this repository is to enable automatic generation of documentation and client code libraries.

-## OpenAPI & Code Generation
+## OpenAPI/AsyncAPI & Code Generation

-The Floatplane OpenAPI specification can be used to automatically generate client code of the Floatplane API in most major programming languages.
-It is best advised to use the [trimmed version](https://jman012.github.io/FloatplaneAPIDocs/floatplane-openapi-specification-trimmed.json) to only generate the endpoints that have been thoroughly documented.
+The Floatplane API specification can be used to automatically generate client code of the Floatplane API in most major programming languages.
+It is best advised to use the [trimmed version](https://jman012.github.io/FloatplaneAPIDocs/floatplane-openapi-specification-trimmed.json) of the REST API to only generate the endpoints that have been thoroughly documented.
 Various generators exist for different use cases.

 A notable open-source generator is [OpenAPI Generator](https://openapi-generator.tech/docs/generators) which supports 38 different languages, along with variations for different networking libraries in some languages.
 It additionally includes many configurations when generating clients.
+For AsyncAPI, the [AsyncAPI Generator](https://github.com/asyncapi/generator) is recommended.

 It would be best to keep your version of the specification, and a script to auto-generate the library with all of the correct configurations, in source control.
 Then, run the script to generate the code library or files, and keep those in source control as well in your project, or execute the script in your build scripts.